victorDD1/geo_mappeur/README.md

 *Command*

-Elevation maps of Paris and its surrounding area.
+Elevation map of Paris and its surrounding area.
 100x100 data points saved at `paris_map.txt`

 Open `cmd` on Windows.